 Now, let's take a look at a problem where we are asked to multiply a whole by a proper fraction.

-In this problem, we will multiply the whole number 5, by the fraction 2/3.
+In this problem, we will multiply 2/3 by the whole number 5.

 Since this example can get messy with so many numbers, I am also going to simplify within the problem first, so that I don't have to simplify larger numbers at the end of the problem.